 Determination of the feed-in tariff rate

-The following table sets out the feed-in tariff rates, as determined by the Regulator, after conducting investigations in 2016 and 2019.
+The following table sets out the feed-in tariff rates, as determined by the Regulator, after conducting investigations in 2015-16,

-Table 1: Regulated FiT rates under regulated feed-in tariff rate determinations
+Table 1: Regulated minimum FiT rates under regulated feed-in tariff rate determinations

 |